 April 30th-May 4th

-The Program arrived back in New York with three days to prepare for the “End of The Road” exhibition on May 4th.
+The crew arrived back in New York with three days to prepare for the “End of The Road” exhibition on May 4th.
 The exhibition was held at 287 Bleecker Street hosted by Cami Ledy and All Mad Here productions.

-Lauren Asta showed approximately 40 illustrations based on phrases said during the trip and people she encountered at Wal-Marts during the trip.
+Lauren Asta showed approximately 40 illustrations based on phrases said and people she encountered at Wal-Marts during the trip.
 Kit Mizeres installed four framed illustrations, an impressive feat considering two works were destroyed, one ending up in an Alabama lake.
 Jonathan Neville created an entire new company, Street Art Succulents, repurposing the aerosol cans used during the trip into planters for succulents.
 Denton Burrows exhibited two detailed illustrations inspired by the trip.
-Ramiro Davaro-Comas installed nine illustrations inluding pieces on wood and on paper sown together with hemp chord framed by wooden sticks found in state parks visited during the trip.
-Lisa Bolden showed a video installation as well as her photography from the different locations the Program visited.
+Ramiro Davaro-Comas installed nine illustrations including pieces on wood and on paper sown together with hemp chord framed by wooden sticks found in state parks visited during the trip.
+Lisa Bolden showed a video installation as well as her photography from the different locations the program visited.

 The exhibition saw approximately 200 guests and sold a majority of the artwork.